 With its new community wildfire plan, the city is tightening fire risk vegetation requirements, exploring ways to help homeowners fund the work, and taking steps toward restricting parking on narrow streets in the hills.

-To mark the fire’s 30th anniversary, we produced a 30-minute podcast looking back at the historic blaze that forever changed how the East Bay looks at wildfires.
+Wednesday is the fire’s 31st anniversary.
+We produced a podcast looking back at the historic blaze that forever changed how the East Bay looks at wildfires.

 Issues with mobility, hearing, vision, frailty and intellectual or developmental disabilities make emergency preparedness more challenging.
 Preparation can help and may save lives.

 The storm won’t snuff out the threat of wildfire, but it could help reduce risk at the most dangerous time of year.